-Pentagon to get unprecedented 3rd acting chief this year.
+Trump nominates Esper to be defense chief, succeeding Mattis

-WASHINGTON (AP) — After months of delay, President Donald Trump is expected Monday to ask the Senate to confirm Mark Esper as the successor to former Defense Secretary Jim Mattis, whose resignation opened an unprecedented period of senior-level instability at the Pentagon.
+WASHINGTON (AP) — President Donald Trump on Monday asked the Senate to confirm Mark Esper as the successor to former Defense Secretary Jim Mattis, whose resignation last December opened an unprecedented period of senior-level instability at the Pentagon.

-Esper’s nomination has been in the works for weeks and he is already serving as the acting secretary.
-In a twist, he would have to step aside from his temporary post leading the Pentagon while the Senate considers his nomination for the permanent job.
+The moment the nomination was received by the Senate on Monday afternoon, Esper was required to step out of his role as acting defense secretary — a job he has held since June — until he is confirmed as the permanent secretary.
+He reverted to his previous position of Army secretary.

-A third fill-in will be named, this time Richard Spencer, who has served as the civilian leader of the Navy since August 2017.
+Filling in for Esper pending his confirmation is Richard Spencer, who has been the civilian leader of the Navy since August 2017.

-His tenure as acting secretary is expected to be brief.
-Esper is expected to be confirmed as early as Thursday and then sworn in as the permanent secretary.
+Spencer’s tenure as acting secretary is expected to be brief.
+Esper will have his Senate confirmation hearing on Tuesday and could be confirmed as early as Thursday.
 Spencer would then return to the Navy.

-The Republican-led Senate will hold a confirmation hearing for Esper on Tuesday.
+As soon as he took the handoff from Esper, Spencer sent a brief letter to all military and civilian personnel of the Defense Department.

+“While my time in this role is anticipated to be brief, I am fully prepared and committed to serve as Acting Secretary of Defense, and I will provide continuity in the leadership of the department,” Spencer said.

+Spencer, a native of Connecticut, joined the Marine Corps after graduating from Rollins College in 1976.
+He served in the Marines until 1981 as an H-46 helicopter pilot, according to his official Navy biography.

+He is a former Wall Street investment banker.
+For 10 years prior to becoming Navy secretary he was managing director of Fall Creek Management, a private investment firm.

-Esper took over as acting secretary in June when Patrick Shanahan abruptly quit after having served as acting secretary since Mattis departed.
+Esper took over as acting defense secretary in June when Patrick Shanahan abruptly quit after having served as acting secretary since Mattis departed.
+Thus Spencer, filling in for Esper as of Monday, is the third acting defense secretary this year.

 Prior to the Trump administration, only twice before has the Defense Department been led by an acting secretary — most recently in 1989 — and never has it had more than one in a single year.